Excellent

 Detailed Report Delivery

-Within 5-7 working days of the inspection, you'll receive your comprehensive RICS Level 3 report.
-This document includes our findings, photographic evidence of any issues identified, traffic light ratings for condition, and clear recommendations for further specialist inspections if required.
-The report runs to 20-40 pages depending on the property's complexity.
+Within 5-7 working days of the inspection, you'll receive your full RICS Level 3 report.
+It includes our findings, photographic evidence of any issues identified, traffic light ratings for condition, and clear recommendations for further specialist inspections if needed.
+Depending on the property's complexity, the report is usually 20-40 pages.

 4